vokac/F2B/README.md

 rules can be added/deleted within a second.

 Reasonable performance was also behind decision to use WFP API, because common interfaces like `netsh` use `FirewallAPI.dll` and filter rules are inserted in application firewall layer.
-This library has sufficient performance for manipulation with few thousands filter rules, but it can cause issues once you reach 10k rules. `F2BWFP.dll` use IPv4/IPv6 firewall layer which simple and operation like add/modify/delete filter rules are much cheaper.
+This library has sufficient performance for manipulation with few thousands filter rules, but it can cause issues once you reach 10k rules.
+WFP provides different firewall layers and `FirewallAPI.dll` use complex application layer.
-It is possible to change 100k rules within 15 seconds where `FirewallAPI.dll` needs more than 40 minutes to do same changes.
+It is more efficient to use just IPv4/IPv6 packet layer to block remote addresses, because add/remove operations are much faster.
+It is possible to change 100k fail2ban rules within 15 seconds where `FirewallAPI.dll` needs more than 40 minutes to do same changes.